 Usher guests to their seats.

-If a wedding doesn’t have formal ushers, the groomsmen may be asked to fill the role until they’re called to the altar.
-As ushers, groomsmen will greet guests and escort them to available seats, often offering their arm to female guests as they head down the aisle.
+If a wedding doesn’t have formal ushers, the groom's people may be asked to fill the role until they’re called to the altar.
+As ushers, you will greet guests and escort them to available seats.

-This job is especially important if seats up front need to be reserved for family or members of the wedding party, as groomsmen can guide other guests away from those seats.
+This job is especially important if seats up front need to be reserved for family or members of the wedding party, as ushers can guide other guests away from those seats.

 Stand at the altar with the groom.

-As an important member of the wedding party, a groomsman may also be asked to perform a reading during the ceremony.
+As an important member of the wedding party, a groom's person may also be asked to perform a reading during the ceremony.

 Help corral the wedding party for photos during cocktail hour.